 The Streamlined Life Cycle Assessment Process for Sustainability in DoD Acquisitions combines LCA with multi-attribute analysis; it integrates a number of trade-space and design considerations and provides a procedure to compare conceptual or detailed design alternatives.
 It is intended to ensure consideration of important downstream impacts and costs in trade-off and design decisions.
-The method is consistent, without duplication, with other design considerations, such as operational energy; supportability; and environment, safety and occupational health (ESOH).
+The method is consistent, without duplication, with other design considerations, such as operational energy; supportability; and ESOH.